How to Engage Your Reluctant Learner

 3) Get out of the house.
 Educational opportunities are everywhere, don’t get so wrapped up in books that you forget to look outside.
 You don’t have to go on a field trip for everything, simply talking to someone who knows about your area of study can be helpful.
+If nothing else the act of going outside will help to reset your day.

 4) Play a game.
 Games exist for every topic out there, one of my favorite publishers of quality, fun & inexpensive games is Professor Noggin.
 If you can’t find what you want, or the prices are above your budget, or just to reinforce learning, try making your own games.